lordmen99/K-BidAuction/README.md

 # K-BidAuction

+#   Description:

-Auction angularjs web app with nodejs as backend with expressjs rest api
+Auction and Bidding web applicaion developped using angularjs for front end with nodejs as backend and expressjs middle ware rest apiused for extracting data from SQlite.

+## Main functionalities inclued
+    •	Any Player can login with his credentials.
+If new player the details will be stored into the db and new user login will be created with 1000 coins and some othe currency configured accordingly.
+        - Already existing user will be logged in to the application
+    •	There are three section in the dash board
+        - Player statiststics
+        - Products/inventory items which can be auctioned with details.
+        - Current auction details.
+    •	Admin/Seller will start the Auction by selecting min bid and quantity of the items/products in Products section.
+    •	Then players will start biddigng with their quatation. which start the bidding timer of 90 seconds.
+    •	Once the bidding time elapses the max bidding player with nearest to the seller quoted/expected amount will win the bidding.
+Accordingly all the calculations done automatically usin rest ful services.

+# Technical details:
+    •	Node JS used as web server with Express js as middle ware
+    •	All the interactions are done using Restful services written using express JS api
+    •	The server will be started using command - node server
+    •	All the front end components are coded using Angularjs with matirial design as theme

-SETUP AND INSTALLATION-INSTRUCTIONS.
+#   SETUP AND INSTALLATION-INSTRUCTIONS.

 INSTALL PREREQUISITES

     Before initiating KBidAuction app setup, you will need the following:
     •	Node.js v0.10.x+
     •	npm (which comes bundled with Node) v2.1.0+
     •	git

 You can check if you have Node and npm installed by typing: